AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="Object"></a>
 ##9.4 Object
 The Object in a CMI-5 defined statement represents the AU.
-An Object must be present as specified in this section in all statements with CMI-5 defined verbs.
+An Object MUST be present as specified in this section in all statements with CMI-5 defined verbs.

 <a name="objectType"></a>
 ###9.4.1 objectType
-The objectType property of an Object in statements with a CMI-5 verb must be set to "activity".
+The objectType property of an Object in statements with a CMI-5 verb MUST be set to "activity".

 <a name="Object_ID"></a>
 ###9.4.2 id
-The value of the Object's ID property for a given AU must match the AU ID (activityId) defined in the URL launch line and the course structure.
+The value of the Object's ID property for a given AU MUST match the AU ID (activityId) defined in the URL launch line and the course structure.

 Example of usage in a statement: